udda/multiload-ng/README.md

 `--enable-experimental`     | Compile in experimental code          | May be unstable/malfunctioning.
 Only for testing/developing purposes.
 `--enable-debug`            | Allows debugging with GDB             | This enables required CFLAGS.
-`--enable-profiling`        | Allows profiling with gprof           | This enables required CFLAGS `--enable-autostart`        | Enable autostart for suitable targets | This installs .desktop files to `/etc/xdg/autostart` for some plugins (indicator, systray...)
+`--enable-profiling`        | Allows profiling with gprof           | This enables required CFLAGS `--disable-autostart`       | Do not install autostart entries      | Autostart entries are normally put into `/etc/xdg/autostart` for some plugins (indicator, systray...)

 To get a list of all available options, type:
 `./configure --help`